Isaag1/A02/README.md

 Isaac Guerrero Iag8 10/6/2023

 ## Part 1: Directions on Using Webstorm
+### Git
+1. Download and Install Git:
+- Go to the Git website: https://git-scm.com/downloads
+- Download the appropriate version for your operating system
+- Install Git by following the on-screen instructions

+2. Configure Git:
+- Open a terminal
+- Set your name and email address for Git:
+    - git config --global user.name "Your Name"
+    - git config --global user.email "your.email@example.com"
+### Webstorm & GitHub
 1. Download and Install WebStorm:
 - Go to the JetBrains website: https://www.jetbrains.com/webstorm/download/
 - Download the appropriate version for your operating system